interlock-network/knowledgebase-public/what/agpl.md

 # AGPL

 An extended GPL license meant for the Cloud Era and SaaS Era.
-It is worded ambiguously, and people still disagree what it means (particularly what consititutes derivation).
+It is worded ambiguously, and people still disagree on what it means (particularly what constitutes derivation).
 The only real change from the [GPL](./gpl.md) is that it defines interaction-over-a-network as "distribution", which means you must make any _changed_ source available.